Harnessing AI: Your Guide to Becoming Irreplaceable | AI Coaching Strategies

 Headshot of Coaching World author Pame Barba.

 Pame Barba (she/her/ella) helps leaders and organizations unlock their change-making potential.
 She is a coach, strategist, and facilitator who bridges the gap between experience design, leadership development, and strategic communication.
 Her mission is to help organizations increase their impact by transforming innovative ideas into engaging programs, inspiring action, and generating measurable results.
-Pame’s creative yet grounded advice has been on Forbes and stages nationwide.
-She holds a Bachelor of Fine Arts in Design from Georgia State University, and she is pursuing a Master of Science in Executive Coaching and Organizational Consulting from New York University.
+She writes Start Something, a newsletter for creative humans who want to take action and create a better future.
+Pame’s creative yet grounded advice has been featured in Forbes and on stages nationwide.
+Pame holds a Master of Science in Executive Coaching and Organizational Consulting from New York University and a Bachelor of Fine Arts in Design from Georgia State University.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.